-Each student will choose an article from either a peer-reviewed conference or an academic journal related to the field of data fusion.
-Students are expected to write a review of the paper and present his/her respective assessment and conclusions to the class via 20 min oral presentation followed by a 5-min questioning session.
+Each student will choose an article from a peer-reviewed source (conference or academic journal) related to the field of data fusion.
+Students are expected to present their respective assessment and conclusions about the paper to the class via 20 min oral presentation followed by a 5-min questioning session; as well as to provide fair, well-founded peer reviews of some of their peer's paper presentations.
 The Paper Review grading is structured as follows:

-- Written review report: 50% of the Paper Review grade. - Oral presentation: 50% of Paper Review grade.
+- Oral presentation: 90% of the Paper Review grade. - Evaluations of other presentations: 10% of Paper Review grade.